ibm-cloud-docs/Cloudant/getting-started.md

     The {{site.data.keyword.cloudant_short_notm}} team recommends that you use IAM access controls over {{site.data.keyword.cloudant_short_notm}} legacy authentication whenever possible.
     {: important}

-    After you click `Create`, a message displays to say that the instance is being provisioned, which returns you to the Resource list.
+    After you click `Create`, the system displays a message to say that the instance is being provisioned, which returns you to the Resource list.
 From the Resource list, you see the status for your instance is, `Provision in progress.`

 7. When the status changes to Active, click the instance, and click the `Service Credentials` tab.